 - Joint ownership is indicated by use of the word "OR".
 See Section 11.2,D. - The joint owners are not spouses.
 See item a above. - One of the joint owners is not an SSI recipient.
-See item b above. - The joint owners are not SSI-Related, CDCS, PAC, QDWI, QMB, SLIMB, QI-1 or QI-2 clients.
+See item b above.

+- The joint owners are not SSI-Related, CDCS, PAC, QDWI, QMB, SLIMB or QI-1 clients.
 See item c above. - The client has not successfully rebutted the presumption of full ownership.
 See item e below. - e.
-Rebuttal When Client Denies Ownership of Assets consider himself an owner.
+Rebuttal When Client Denies Ownership of Assets

+When the client has unrestricted access to assets, his ownership is presumed even though he does not consider himself an owner.
 He must be allowed to rebut the Department's presumption of ownership.

-When the client has unrestricted access to assets, his ownership is presumed even though he does not